Graph-Theoretic Framework for Unified Analysis of Observability and Data Injection Attacks in the Smart Grid: Conclusion and Future Outlook

-Beyond these one-sided attack and defense problems, the ability to analytically characterize attack and defense policies using the proposed framework allows studying problems that involve interactions between attackers and defenders from a game-theoretic perspective.
+The proposed graph-theoretic framework provides a general analytical tool using which a wide set of key observability attacks and data injection attacks problems can be modeled and analyzed, and is not limited to the set of problem examples which are studied in this paper.
+In addition, the ability to analytically characterize attack and defense policies using the proposed framework allows studying problems that involve interactions between attackers and defenders from a game-theoretic perspective.
 Such analyses can account for the opponent's potential attack or defense strategies when designing, respectively, defense policies or attack vectors.
 As a result, such analyses allow the modeling and investigation of practical competitive attack vs. defense settings.
 This enables studying the effects of sophisticated observability attacks and data injection attacks on the system as well as the impact of proposed defense strategies within various application domains such as electricity markets, congestion management, and contingency analysis, among others, thus taking the application of our framework beyond the domain of power systems which motivated this study.